Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Library Methods/extra articles/methods/lua/Mathematical Methods.md

 # Mathematical Methods
 ### math.min(multi:Float...):Float
-Finds the minumum number by searching through each argument passed until it finds one.
+Finds the minimum number by searching through each argument passed until it finds one.

-- `multi` - An infinite parameter, The multiple number arguments to find the minumum number.
+- `multi` - An infinite parameter, The multiple number arguments to find the minimum number.

 Examples:
 ```lua